 Expansion joints for working pressures above 1,6 MPa shall be made with sealing grooves.

 2.10.2.3 Expansion joints shall be checked for secure seating of the tubes in the tube plates by axial testing loads.
-The tubes may be considered securely seated, if the inequality is effected where A is equal to:
+The tubes may be considered securely seated, if the inequality is effected

-$$pf_s/20sl \le A$$ (2.10.2.3)
+$$pf_s/20sl \leq A$$